Haufe-Lexware/api-style-guide/collection-resources.md

 Once the POST has successfully completed, a new resource will be created.
 The identifier for this resource should be added to the resource collection URI.

 Hypermedia links provide an easy way to get the URL of the newly created resource, using the rel: self, in addition to other links for operations allowed for the new resource.
+Addionally a location header in the response can point to the newly created resource.

 #####URI Template